sunfishcode/basic-text/docs/Background.md

 PRECIS doesn't permit tabs; we include them for the reasons mentioned above.

-And, PRECIS doesn't restrict obsolete or discouraged codepoints, so in general it's more permissive than Basic Text.
+And, PRECIS doesn't restrict obsolete or discouraged scalar values, so in general it's more permissive than Basic Text.

 [PRECIS]: https://tools.ietf.org/html/rfc8264